chriskish19/sfct/README.md

 Download the latest release from the releases page.

 ## Setup
-Run sfct.exe for the first time and it will create an sfct_lists.txt file in the current directory.
+Run sfct.exe for the first time and it will create an sfct_list.txt file in the current directory.
 This is where you specify the directories you want synced/copied.
 The syntax is simple with only one command "copy" then the source directory using the keyword "src" and the destination directory using the keyword "dst" all in braces.
 Semi-colon on the end of each directory is needed aswell.

-sftc_lists.txt Example:
+sftc_list.txt Example:
 ```
 copy
 {